6 Ways to Optimize Your Landing Pages

 6 Ways to Test Your Landing Page for Optimization

-Try different headlines, value propositions, and CTAs to figure out what language works best for your visitors.
-Consider what style, tone, and length you should use to really convince your prospects that what you offer is exactly what they’re looking for.
+Consider the style, tone, and length you should use to really convince your ideal prospects that what you offer is exactly what they’re looking for.

 3. Social Proof

-Use different customer quotes, case studies, reviews, other customer logos, partner logos, or other forms of social proof on the landing page to see what makes a difference in the level of trust it takes to convert your visitors to leads or customers.
+Use case studies, customer reviews, client logos, partner logos, or other forms of social proof on the landing page to see what makes a difference in the level of trust it takes to convert your visitors to leads or customers.

 6. Form Fields